srikriydv/srikriydv/README.md

 ## Hey👋, I'm Shree Krishna Yadav

-Computer engineer and full-stack developer actively learning DevOps to enhance automation and efficiency.
+Computer Engineer focused on full-stack development with React and Django, exploring DevOps for automation and efficiency.
 I love solving problems and learning a lot in the process.
 I thrive on tackling complex problems and gaining deep insights through the learning process.

 - 🔭 I’m currently exploring new opportunities in **full-stack development**, focusing on **React and Django**.
 - 🌱 I’m learning more about **DevOps** and expanding my skills in web development.